Publication Ethics & Malpractice Statement

 Publisher and Editor

 Bright Publisher as the publisher of the International Journal Research on Metaverse takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the CICESE Research Center, Mexico; Instituto Politécnico do Cávado e do Ave, Portugal, and the Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, the Department of Information Management, National Kaohsiung University of Science and Technology, Taiwan and the Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Publication Decisions: The editor of the International Journal Research on Metaverse is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.